Phased Retirement

 Key Contacts

-If you have questions, please contact your Department Human Resources Representative
+If you have questions, please contact your Department Human Resources Representative.

 Applicability

-Faculty and Staff
+Faculty

 Policy Purpose and Description